tjgillis/sdk-ios/README.markdown

 * PHPublisherNoContentTriggeredDismiss: The content unit was dismissed because there was no content assigned to this placement ID.

 #### Content request failing
-If for any reason the content request does not successfully return some content to display or fails to load after the overlay view has appears, the request will stop any any visible overlays will be removed.
+If for any reason the content request does not successfully return some content to display or fails to load after the overlay view has appeared, the request stops and any visible overlays are removed.

 	-(void)request:(PHPublisherContentRequest *)request didFailWithError:(NSError *)error;